clburlison/Munki-s3Repo-Plugin/README.md

 1. Make changes to the 'prefs' dictionary inside the `prefSetter.py` file:
     * Required values: `aws_access_key_id`, `aws_secret_access_key`, `bucket`, & `region`.
     * All values inside the 'ExtraArgs' dictionary are optional and can be omitted.
 For additional details on ExtraArgs please see [ALLOWED_UPLOAD_ARGS](http://boto3.readthedocs.io/en/latest/reference/customizations/s3.html#boto3.s3.transfer.S3Transfer.ALLOWED_UPLOAD_ARGS).
-    * If using [Minio](https://www.minio.io/) or another S3 service you **must** set the `endpoint_url` to the desired url inside of your 'prefs'.
+    * If using [Minio](https://www.minio.io/) or another S3 service you **must** set the `endpoint_url` key to the desired url inside of your 'prefs'.
 1. Run the `prefSetter.py` script to apply settings:
     ```bash
     $ ./prefSetter.py
     ```
 1. Configure munkiimport:

-    _Note:_ you can set the Repo URL to anything you wish this plugin does not use that key.
-It will show up on `makecatalogs` runs so it is recommend to be S3 descriptive.
+    _Note:_ You can set the Repo URL to anything you wish as this plugin disregards that key.
+The Repo URL value will show up on `makecatalogs` runs so it is recommend to set the key to s3Repo.

     ```bash
     $ munkiimport --configure

-    Repo URL (example: afp://munki.example.com/repo): S3 Backend
+    Repo URL (example: afp://munki.example.com/repo): s3Repo
     pkginfo extension (Example: .plist): .plist
     pkginfo editor (examples: /usr/bin/vi or TextMate.app; leave empty to not open an editor after import): Atom.app
     Default catalog to use (example: testing): testing